 3. Vitamin D3 Supports Healthy Brain Function

 Your brain also contains receptors for Vitamin D. Most of these receptors are found in areas of the brain linked to depression.
-Vitamin D aids in the release of neurotransmitters, mainly dopamine and serotonin, which can help with depression.
+Vitamin D aids in releasing neurotransmitters, mainly dopamine and serotonin, which can help with depression.
 One study indicates that adults who took high doses of vitamin D (4,000 IU/day) improved their depression symptoms in 2 months.

 Your brain function is also affected by Vitamin D. Vitamin D supports, in mice studies, neurogenesis — the formation of new brain cells.
-Higher levels of vitamin D levels in the body are associated with stronger short-term and working memory, as well as a lesser risk of cognitive impairment that comes with aging or after a stroke.
+Higher levels of vitamin D levels in the body are associated with stronger short-term and working memory and a lesser risk of cognitive impairment that comes with aging or after a stroke.
 Enzymes in the brain involved in neurotransmitter synthesis and nerve growth are also regulated by vitamin D. Other research indicates that vitamin D also protects the neurons in the brain from damage.

 4. Vitamin D3 Supports Healthy Blood Sugar Levels

 There is a host of vitamin D receptors in the cells of the body which regulate blood glucose.
 One particular study indicates that obese adults (who were at risk for type 2 diabetes but did not have diabetes) who consumed 2,000 IUs of a Vitamin D supplement every day improved their blood glucose levels, and insulin secretion from the pancreas improved.
 This is proof of the potential for Vitamin D to play a part in helping to slow down the advancement from pre-diabetes to diabetes in adults who are obese.